-Sure, planning a trip is fun, but if you?re pressed for time--or have no idea how long it takes from point A to point B--leaving the details to someone else is more fun.
-Because nobody want to risk having bad intel foul up their hard-earned vaca time.
+Sure, planning a trip is fun, but if you’re pressed for time—or have no idea how long it takes to get from point A to point B—leaving the details to someone else is more fun.
+Because nobody wants to risk having bad intel foul up their hard-earned vacay time.

 Let’s say you’re headed up north for some cool breezes.
 Want to go deep-sea fishing or diving for sea urchins or take a sled dog across an icy slope?
-That’s the kind of outdoor activity you can opt for on a cruise.
+Those are the kinds of outdoor activities you can opt for on a cruise.
 Bonus: There’s no reading endless Yelp reviews to weigh the merits of one vendor over another, since they are all vetted by the cruise line.

-Check Out: Princess Cruise 7-Day Voyage of the Glaciers
+Check Out: Princess Cruises’ Voyage of the Glaciers 7-day cruise

 Mama Gets Her Child-free Mai Tai

-With activities tailored to please everyone from rambunctious elementary school-aged children to sullen teens, cruises give the little ones their own special areas where they can make new friends.
+With activities tailored to please everyone from rambunctious elementary schoolers to sullen teens, cruises give kids their own special areas where they can make new friends.
 And you can have frozen cocktails by the pool.

-Don’t waste time worrying over where you’ll be dining, or how you’ll catch a flight to your next destination.
-When you’re on a cruise ship, the captain’s steering you toward your next stop while you sleep, so it’s a super-efficient way to travel.
+Don’t waste time worrying about where you’ll dine or how you’ll catch a flight to your next destination.
+When you’re on a cruise ship, the captain is steering you toward your next stop while you sleep, so it’s a super-efficient way to travel.

-You’ve got your pick of traveling with a huge extended family (cruises are super-popular for family reunions) or booking passage on a ship that caters to singles.
-Or you can pack a novel and a bathing suit and cruise south to get a tan.
+Travel with your huge extended family (cruises are super-popular for family reunions) or book passage on a ship that caters to singles.
+Or pack a novel and a bathing suit and cruise south to get a tan.
 It’s all good.

-Forget the buffet cliché: Today’s cruise lines employ big names like Nobu Matsuhisa (Crystal Cruises), Thomas Keller (Seabourn Cruises) and Curtis Stone (Princess Cruises) to take both casual and fine dining onboard to the next level.
-With nary an ice sculpture in sight.
+Forget the buffet cliché: Today’s cruise lines employ big names like Nobu Matsuhisa (Crystal Cruises), Thomas Keller (Seabourn) and Curtis Stone (Princess Cruises) to take onboard dining—both casual and fancy—to the next level, with nary an ice sculpture in sight.